arxila/arxila-org/CONTRIBUTING.markdown

 ####2.4 Moral Rights

-If moral rights apply to the Contribution, to the maximum extent permitted by law, you waive and agree not to assert such moral rights against AQUEN OSS or its successors in interest, or any of our licensees, either direct or indirect.
+If moral rights apply to the Contribution, to the maximum extent permitted by law, you waive and agree not to assert such moral rights against AQUEN or its successors in interest, or any of our licensees, either direct or indirect.

-####2.5 AQUEN OSS Rights
+####2.5 AQUEN Rights

-You acknowledge that AQUEN OSS is not obligated to use your Contribution as part of the Material and may decide to include any Contributions AQUEN OSS considers appropriate.
+You acknowledge that AQUEN is not obligated to use your Contribution as part of the Material and may decide to include any Contributions AQUEN considers appropriate.

 ####2.6 Reservation of Rights